Treatment Room Services

-For more information about the service including how to register and how to place an order please download the NHS Scotland GFFS Patient Information leaflet.
+For more information about the service including how to register (PDF, 38KB) and how to place an order (PDF, 72KB) please download the NHS Scotland GFFS Patient Information leaflet (PDF, 38KB).

 Gluten-free Food Service in NHS Lanarkshire

-Over 114 pharmacies spread throughout Lanarkshire have signed up to deliver the GFFS.
+Over 114 pharmacies spread throughout Lanarkshire have signed up to deliver the GFFS (PDF, 411KB).
 This number is expected to increase to include 121 pharmacies as this valuable service grows.

 Best Start Possible